Shikō Munakata: Munakata's philosophy on woodblock prints

 Unlike Kōshirō Onchi (1891–1955), father of the sōsaku-hanga movement, who advocated artists’ expression of the "self" in creating prints, Munakata disclaimed all responsibilities as creator of art.
 For Munakata, artistic creation is one but many of the manifestations of nature's force and beauty, which is inherent in the woodblock itself.
-Munakata called prints itaga instead of hanga, emphasizing the material instead of the process of printing. (written in the same kanji, han refers to the process of printing, whereas ita refers to the woodblock itself).
+Munakata called prints itaga instead of hanga, emphasizing the material instead of the process of printing, whereas ita refers to the woodblock itself).
+From 1943 he had similarly begun using the term banga in place of the more common hanga, a further sign of his search for a personal vocabulary to distinguish his production from that of other sōsaku-hanga artists..
 In Munakata's words, "the essence of hanga lies in the fact that one must give in to the ways of the board ... there is a power in the board, and one cannot force the tool against that power."
 Munakata's subject matter and artistic style are very much characterized by his philosophy on the supremacy of the woodblock material and nature's inherent force and beauty.